bitsblocks/crypto-facts/index.md

-## Drug Trafficking, Ebezzlement, Money Laundering - Business As Usual
+## Drug Trafficking, Embezzlement, Money Laundering - Business As Usual

 Regulators will soon crack down on use of cryptocurrencies in illegal and criminal activities.
 AML/KYC and securities laws will be enforced.
 As US Treasury Secretary Mnuchin recently said: We can't allow cryptocurrencies to become the next Swiss bank account.